Emperor Gaozong of Tang: As Crown Prince

 In 647, a commoner named Duan Zhichong (段志沖) submitted a petition to Emperor Taizong, asking him to pass the throne to Li Zhi.
 Li Zhi, concerned that Emperor Taizong might be offended, was worried and grieving, and Zhangsun suggested that Duan be executed.
 Emperor Taizong did not take offense and did not punish Duan or Li Zhi.
 Meanwhile, Li Zhi began to build a Buddhist temple named Daci'en Temple (大慈恩寺) in commemoration of his mother Empress Zhangsun, and the temple was completed in 648.

 In 649, while at the summer palace Cuiwei Palace (翠微宮, in the Qin Mountains), Emperor Taizong was gravely ill, and he, while impressed with Li Shiji's abilities, was concerned that Li Shiji was too able and would not submit to Li Zhi.
-He stated to Li Zhi:
+He stated to Li Zhi: (Note: In Li Shiji's biographies in both Books of Tang, there was no mention of Taizong imploring Gaozong to execute Li.)

 Li Shiji is full of ability and wisdom, but you had done him no favors, and it may be difficult for him to be faithful to you.
 I am going to exile him now.
 If he leaves immediately, promote him to be Puye [(僕射, head of the important examination bureau of the government)] and trust him after I die.
 If he hesitates, execute him.

 He then demoted Li Shiji to the post of the commandant of Die Prefecture (疊州, roughly modern Gannan Tibetan Autonomous Prefecture, Gansu).
 Li Shiji, realizing what was happening, after receiving the order, departed without hesitation.

 As Emperor Taizong's illness was getting more serious, Li Zhi continuously attended to him and wept constantly, often going without food, which touched Emperor Taizong greatly.
 Emperor Taizong entrusted Li Zhi to Zhangsun and Chu Suiliang, and then died on 10 July 649.
 Initially, Li Zhi was so mournful that he could not carry out any actions other than holding onto the necks of Zhangsun and Chu.
 Zhangsun, while mourning himself, reminded Li Zhi that he was now in charge of the empire and must act accordingly.
 Zhangsun also ordered that Emperor Taizong's death not be announced for the time being, and then, the next day, accompanied Li Zhi back to Chang'an.
 Zhangsun issued several edicts in Emperor Taizong's name—including making Yu Zhining, Zhang, and Gao Jifu chancellors.
 Two days later, Emperor Taizong's death was officially announced.
 On 15 July, Li Zhi took the throne (as Emperor Gaozong).